thepirat000/Audit.NET/README.md

 AuditScope.Create("Order:Update", () => order, EventCreationPolicy.Manual, new MyCustomDataProvider());
 ```

+### Dynamic data providers

-As an anternative to creating your own data provider class, you can define the mechanism at run time by using the `DynamicDataProvider` class.
+As an anternative to creating a data provider class, you can define the mechanism at run time by using the `DynamicDataProvider` or `DynamicAsyncDataProvider` classes.
 For example:

 ```c#
 var dataProvider = new DynamicDataProvider();